anish102/liMS/README.md

 Finally, push the project in remote github repository.

 ***Api description***:
-Through the api endpoints of library management system, we can create users, add books, as well as borrow and return books.
+Through the api endpoints of library management system, we can create users, add books, as well as keep a record of borrowed and returned books.
 **User endpoints**
 *GET /api/users/list/*
 Description: Endpoint to retrieve a list of all users in the system.